hpssjellis/maker100/price-list-individuals.md

 --------------------------------------------------------------------------------------------------------

-# Step 3: Technology Equipment based on interests: Choice either A: Soldering PCB Design, or B: 3D Printing, or C: Shredder Toy RC Car
+# Step 4: Technology Equipment based on interests: Choice A: Soldering/PCB Design, or B: 3D Printer, or C: Technology Test Equipment, or D: Shredder Toy RC Car

-# Step 4: Own Project  Cost Up to $300.00
+# Step 5: Own Project  Cost Up to $100.00

-# Step 5: No Purchase needed, finish final project for presentation.
+# Step 6: No Purchase needed, finish final project for youtube and/or presentation.